 The government have recently introduced new incentives for taking on apprentices in your business depending on the age of the apprentice:

-These incentives are for all new employees between 1 August 2020 and 31 January 2021.
+These incentives are for all new employees in the business between 1 April 2021 and 30 September 2021.

 For more information call 030 300 39777.

 If your business is or is part of a large organisation with an overall pay bill in excess of £3 million p.a. you will be paying into the apprenticeship levy in which case we would like to discuss how we can assist you in making the most of using this fund to develop your teams.